erinkhoo/gender_classification/README.md

 ##Usage

-Once you have your dependencies installed via pip, run the script in terminal via
+Once you have your dependencies installed via pip, make a copy of the 'demo.py' scipt and run the script in terminal via

 ```
 python demo.py